 The Website uses 'cookies' to make the Website experience better.
 A “cookie” is a piece of software, which may be sent to your computer.
 Cookies enable us to collect information about how our websites and services are being used and to manage them more efficiently.

-None of the cookies We use them to collect your personal information (e.g. names, addresses, telephone numbers, email addresses) and they cannot be used to identify You as an individual.
+None of the cookies We use collect personal information (e.g. names, addresses, telephone numbers, email addresses, etc.) and therefore they cannot be used to identify You as an individual.
 They typically collect anonymous identifiers associated with your device, browser, referring site URLs, time or usage information, Website preferences, and settings, etc. (as further provided in this Policy).

 We do not, under any circumstances, sell the information collected via cookies nor do we pass the information on to anyone else.

 Should you wish to reject all, or certain cookies used by our Website, you may modify your Web browser preferences to do so.
 If, however, you reject all cookies then you might be unable to use some of the services available on our Website.
 You may also set your browser to notify you when you receive a cookie, giving you the opportunity to choose whether or not you wish to accept it.
 In the case of some mobile devices, it may be necessary to consult the device’s instruction manual to manage cookies effectively.
 You should note however that if you do so, this may distort the quality of service and data you receive.

 Alternatively, www.allaboutcookies.org provides advice on how to do this, and further information on cookies and how to manage them.

 If you wish to disconnect cookies of specific parties, you can do this through youronlinechoices.com.